-The 401K is one of the most woefully light retirement instruments ever invented.
-The worst is the IRA which limits you to only $5,000 if you make under $58,000 a year for a traditional IRA to completely participate.
-Meanwhile, you have to make less than ~$115,000 a year for the privilege of contributing after tax dollars in a Roth IRA.
+The 401k is one of the most woefully light retirement instruments ever invented.
+The worst is the IRA which limits you to contributing only $5,500 only for individuals making under $60,000 a year and married couples making under $116,000 a year.
+Meanwhile, you have to make less than $114,000 a year as a single or $181,000 as a married couple for the privilege of contributing after tax dollars to a Roth IRA, which I do not recommend before maxing out your 401k.

 HOW MUCH YOU SHOULD HAVE IN YOUR 401K AT DIFFERENT AGES